Art creators

 • Have a governing body with bylaws

-• Be founded before 2020 (thus, have at least two years of financial records and established history of programming)
+• Have at least two years of financial records and established history of programming

 Organizations may submit one grant application to ArtsKC per year.